sarahbroton/Refactor-Horiseon-202305/README.md

 ## A classwork practice for refactoring a website.

--Learning to test HTML, CSS, VS Code, Git Bash, and Git Hub -Practice creating a repo in GitHub
+- Learning to test HTML, CSS, VS Code, Git Bash, and Git Hub
+- Practice creating a repo in GitHub
--Practice commit, push, and pull in GitHub
+- Practice commit, push, and pull in GitHub

 ## Installation